Rrobinvip/APS1050-Project/README.md

 # Project for APS1050

+Update excutive summary and setup instruction.
+A video demonstrating all features.

 A project extended from truffle pet-shop.
 The following goal should be satisfied to meet the requirements of the projects:

 1. changes on the front-end such as changes to the Javascript (app.js) and HTML (index.html) rendering, and